just-containers/s6-overlay/README.md

 echo $MYENV
 ```

-This script will output whatever MYENV enviroment variable contains.
+This script will output whatever the `MYENV` enviroment variable contains.

 ### Customizing `s6` behaviour